zzahid1/scala-bad-practices/README.md

 ## Conclusion

-Bad practices comes in group, so, unlike the previous example, you may find a very tasty combinaison of them in your codebase, which make things fun ^^
+Bad practices comes in group, so, unlike the previous example, you may find a very tasty combination of them in your codebase, which make things fun ^^

 "best practices"
-- least power
+- least power => Use implicit class when an extension is needed and do not use implicit conversion ( Why : Implicit conversions are applied in two situations: If an expression e is of type S, and S does not conform to the expression’s expected type T.
+[Or:] In a selection e.m with e of type S, if the selector m does not denote a member of S.)
 - explicit instead of implicit